Your collaborators will fast-acquire essential behaviors to prevail during a major disruption.

 A full debrief including different protagonists of the true case, covering various topics, such as the psychological consequences of a cyber attack on a team, the outcome of a crisis on an organization's business model, etc.

-In the hybrid online and fully automated formats, your colleagues have access to their personal account, where they can see the decisions made by their peers; they also have access to a summary of each game-changing idea, references to the books presenting these ideas as well as short bios of their authors.
+In the hybrid online format, your colleagues have access to their personal account, where they can see the decisions made by their peers; they also have access to a summary of each game-changing idea, references to the books presenting these ideas as well as short bios of their authors.

 Game-Changing Idea #1